ManasiHaldankar/Leetcode-SQL-solutions/README.md

 46. Delete Duplicate Emails

 Write a solution to delete all duplicate emails, keeping only one unique email with the smallest id.

+47. Second Highest Salary

+Write a solution to find the second highest salary from the Employee table.
+If there is no second highest salary, return null (return None in Pandas).

+48. Group Sold Products By The Date

+Write a solution to find for each date the number of different products sold and their names.
+The sold products names for each date should be sorted lexicographically.
+Return the result table ordered by sell_date.